4-20 mA & Serial Data Output Transmitter

 Custom curve linearization, available with the Extended version, makes this transmitter ideal for use with transducers whose output is a changing resistance.

 Standard features of Laureate LT transmitters include:

-- 4-20 mA, 0-20 mA or 0-10V analog transmitter output, isolated, jumper-selectable and user scalable.
+- 4-20 mA, 0-10V or -10V to +10V analog transmitter output, isolated, jumper-selectable and user scalable.
 All selections provide 16-bit (0.0015%) resolution of output span and 0.02% output accuracy of a reading from -99,999 to +99,999 counts that is also transmitted digitally.
 Output isolation from signal and power grounds eliminates potential ground loop problems.
-The supply can drive 20 mA into a 500Ω (or lower) load for 10V compliance, or 10V into a 5 kΩ (or higher) load for 2 mA compliance.

-- Serial communications output, isolated.
-Ethernet or RS232 / RS485 (half or full duplex), as ordered.
+- Serial communications output, RS232 or RS485 (half or full duplex), jumper selectable.
 Three protocols are user selectable: Modbus RTU, Modbus ASCII, or Laurel ASCII.
 Modbus operation is fully compliant with Modbus Over Serial Line Specification V1.0 (2002).
 The Laurel ASCII protocol is simpler than the Modbus protocol and is recommended when all devices are Laureates.

-- Dual solid state relays, isolated.
-Available for local alarm or control.
+- Dual solid state relays, isolated, for alarm or control.
 Rated 120 mA at 140 Vac or 180 Vdc.